whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ## Initializing the project

-As a quick start copy the [Material UI React
-Example] (https://github.com/mui-org/material-ui/tree/master/examples/create-react-app-with-typescript) to your local folder.
+As a quick start download the [Material UI React Example] (https://github.com/mui-org/material-ui/tree/master/examples/create-react-app-with-typescript) to your local folder.

 ```